libretro/FreeIntv/README.md

 * The select button lets you switch the left and right controllers.
 Some games expect the left controller to be player one, others expect the right controller.
 This isn't a problem if you have two controllers (and don't mind juggling them) but users with only one controller or using a portable setup would be effectively locked out of some games.
 Pressing select from either controller with swap the left controller for the right and vice-versa.

 ## Entertainment Computer System and Intellivoice
-FreeIntv does not currently support Entertainment Computer System (ECS) and Intellivoice funcationality.
+FreeIntv does not currently support Entertainment Computer System (ECS) and Intellivoice functionality.
 Contributions to the source are welcome!